bterkuile/record_collection/README.md

 * the optionals helpers for managing attributes on the collection of records you may or may not want to edit in the collection form

+This gem is created for a project where acting on collections of records was a key feature of the application.
+If you require really heavy client side logic on collections, a client side framework might be the way to go treating all records CRUD individually.
+This gem add two 'resourceful' actions to a resource controller to act on collections (a subset) of your records.
+Advanced failure handling is missing.
+Normal active model validation is implemented.

 ## Installation

 Add this line to your application's Gemfile: